The projects FiveCore Media students complete are professional-grade and award-winning, and Hufford is proud of his students’ accomplishments.

-With her speech titled “Through the eyes of people,” Dona Park won the top prize and a chance to enter her speech in the bi-national intercollegiate oratorical contest.
+With her speech titled “Privatizing agony, protecting sacred waters,” Noemi Salvador won the top prize of $500 and a chance to enter her speech in the bi-national intercollegiate oratorical contest.
 Salvador spoke about the privatization of water resources and its effect on communities.

 Five Goshen College students will present speeches during the 2016 C. Henry Smith Peace Oratorical Contest on Tuesday, Mar.15.
 The annual event will take place at 7 p.m. in the Umble Center and is free and open to the public.